Hi-Angel/clock_gettime_override/README.md

 It's an overloaded function `clock_gettime` to slow down its reports by 4 times.
-It's useful to slow down games, in particular is tested wth Alien Shooter 2 and Dungeon Nightmares running in WINE.
+It's useful to slow down games, in particular is tested wth Alien Shooter 2, Dungeon Nightmares, and GTAⅣ running in WINE.

 # Building